-D-7 Select two domestic sales, in different quarters of the investigation period, that are at the same level of trade as the export sales.
+D-7 Select two domestic sales, in different quarters of the duty assessment period, that are at the same level of trade as the export sales.

 Provide a complete set of documentation for those two sales.
+Include, for example:

+- purchase order

+- order acceptance

+- commercial invoice

+- discounts or rebates applicable

+- credit/debit notes

-(Include, for example, purchase order, order acceptance, commercial invoice, discounts or rebates applicable, credit/debit notes, long or short term contract of sale, inland freight contract, bank documentation showing proof of payment.)
+- long or short term contract of sale

+- inland freight contract

+- bank documentation showing proof of payment